Man of Violence / The Big Switch Blu-ray Movie

 Presented in its original aspect ratio of 1.33:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Pete Walker's Man of Violence arrives on Blu-ray courtesy of the British Film Institute (BFI).

 Man of Violence has been transferred in High Definition from the original 35mm combined negative.
 The picture has been restored using HD-DVNR and MTI restoration systems, where multiple scratches, flecks, and warps have been removed.
-As a result the film looks quite fresh and pleasingly stable.
+As a result, the film looks quite fresh and pleasingly stable.
 Contrast is very good, detail excellent and clarity very impressive.
-Edge-enhancement is not a serious issue of concern.
-Neither is macroblocking.
-The majority of the daylight footage looks notably strong.
-During the second half of Man of Violence, where the action moves to Tunisia, the film looks lovely.
+There are no traces of problematic digital corrections.
+The majority of the daylight footage looks particularly strong.
+Color reproduction and balance are convincing.
+Reds, blues, greens, yellows, browns, blacks and whites are lush and stable.
+I did not see any distracting age-related anomalies.

 The Big Switch is presented in its original aspect ratio of 1.33:1 and granted a 1080p transfer.
-It has been transferred in High Definition from the original 35mm combined negative.
-There are two versions of the film offered on this Blu-ray disc: "domestic" and "export".
-Picture and audio for the sections making up the "export" version have been transferred from separate picture and sound negatives.
+It has been transferred in high-definition from the original 35mm combined negative.
+There are two versions of the film offered on this release: Domestic Version and Export Version.
+According to the BFI, picture and audio for the sections making up the Export Version were transferred from separate picture and sound negatives.
 Overall, The Big Switch looks quite strong.
 Contrast, clarity and detail are very good.
-Once again, there are a few tiny flecks that I spotted popping up here and there, but large stains, scratches, debris, and warps are nowhere to be seen.
-Edge-enhancement and macroblocking are not a serious issue of concern.
-There are no signs of excessive noise filtering either.
-To sum it all up, I believe that this is the best The Big Switch has ever looked.
-(Note: This is a Region-Free disc.
-Therefore, you will be able to play it on your PS3 or SA regardless of your geographical location.
+I spotted a few flecks popping up here and there, but large stains, scratches, debris, and warps are nowhere to be seen.
+There are no traces of problematic digital corrections.
+All in all, I believe that this is the best The Big Switch has ever looked.
+(Note: This is a Region-Free Blu-ray disc.
+Therefore, you will be able to play it on your player regardless of your geographical location.
 For the record, there is no PAL content preceding the main menu).

 Both Man of Violence and The Big Switch arrive with English LCPM 2.0 mono tracks.
 Both films can also be viewed with optional English HOH subtitles.

-To my ears, both tracks sound convincing.
-The dialog is clear and easy to follow; I certainly did not feel the need to turn on the English subtitles so I could follow what is being said.
-There are no balance issues to report either.
+Both tracks sound convincing.
+The dialog is clear and easy to follow.
+I certainly did not feel the need to turn on the English subtitles so I could follow what is being said.
+There are no balance issues to report, either.
 Generally speaking, the supporting music soundtracks blend well with the dialog.
 As mentioned in the booklet provided with this Blu-ray disc, BFI's tech crew has removed a number of clicks, pops, and cracks.
 As a result, the audio is probably as good as it has ever been.
 I personally have no reservations with it whatsoever.
 The English subtitles are legible and very well done.

 Man of Violence / The Big Switch Blu-ray Movie, Special Features and Extras 2.5 of 5